jcpsimmons/email-maker-mjml-templates/README.md

 # email-maker-mjml-templates

 Repository of MJML email templates for Email Maker application.
-MJML components are contianed in the ```mjml-snippets``` folder.
+MJML components are contained in the ```mjml-snippets``` folder.

 ---